GB Railfreight: Formation and launch

+FirstGroup era

 During August 2003, GB Railways was purchased by the British transport conglomerate FirstGroup; subsequently, GB Railfreight was rebranded as First GBRf.
-In April 2004, GB Railfreight commenced operating a five year contract for Network Rail; it also expanded its fleet through the acquisition of four former Gatwick Express Class 73 locomotives and numerous additional wagons to work the new contract.
+In April 2004, GB Railfreight commenced operating a five-year contract for Network Rail; it also expanded its fleet through the acquisition of four former Gatwick Express Class 73 locomotives and numerous additional wagons to work the new contract.

 In May 2005, First GBRf began operating Royal Mail services using Class 325 electric multiple-units (EMUs).
 The company's arrangement with Royal Mail was subsequently extended through to 2010.
 Also in 2005, GBRf commenced operating London Underground infrastructure trains for Metronet.
 During March 2007, First GBRf commenced operating its first coal trains, on behalf of both Drax Group and EDF Energy.

 In June 2007, the business was renamed First GBRf.

 During summer 2009, First GBRf was granted a passenger licence, allowing it to operate charter services.
 Between December 2009 and July 2010, First GBRf operated passenger services under contract to the train operating company First Great Western.
 These services, running from Cardiff Central to Taunton, consisted of hired Virgin Trains Class 57/3 locomotives hauling rakes of Mark 2 carriages.